shty32/shty32.github.io/index.md

 + NEW (03/2021): One paper ("Stylized Neural Painting") accepted to CVPR 2021 as an oral paper.
 Cheers!

-+ NEW (02/2021): I will be serving as a Program Committee (PC) member in ICCV 2021.

 + NEW (01/2021): One paper accepted to IEEE Transactions on Image Processing.

 + NEW (11/2020): My co-authored work ["Stylized Neural Painting"](https://jiupinjia.github.io/neuralpainter/) with Dr. Zou has been released.
 Also congratulations to his another excellent work ["SkyAR"](https://jiupinjia.github.io/skyar/).
 Nice cooperations!

-+ NEW (10/2020): My team won the championship in the First Netease Technical Marathon (20,000 CNY).
-Cheers!

-+ NEW (10/2020): My team won the "Best Technology Innovation Award" for "Game Character Auto-Creation" in the 2020 NetEase Technology Awards Ceremony (50,000 CNY).
-I'm glad to be the core member of this project and thanks a lot for the team's support!

 + NEW (09/2020): Our neural rendering paper was accepted by TPAMI.
 This is the first work on the topic of game character auto-creation.
 Excellent cooperation with [Dr. Zhengxia Zou](http://www-personal.umich.edu/~zzhengxi/#Honors).

-+ NEW (07/2020): Two papers accepted to ACM MM 2020.

-+ NEW (03/2020): I was invited to give a talk on GDC 2020 for game character auto-creation.
-Great pleasure! [[video](https://www.youtube.com/watch?v=OhV_DNji_0U)]

-+ NEW (02/2020): One paper accepted to CVPR 2020.

 ## Academic